 Privacy Office.
 View the full

 UHN is a teaching hospital affiliated with the University of Toronto.
 As a teaching institution, UHN uses health information for the purposes of research and teaching.
-UHN personnel may only collect and use the minimum amount of information necessary to fulfill the requirements for an approved study or purpose.
+UHN personnel may only collect and use the minimum amount of information necessary to fulfil the requirements for an approved study or purpose.
 Before researchers may access this information, UHN removes as much identifying information as possible.
 For example, you would always be asked if you want to be in a clinical trial or any other research that may have a direct impact on your care.

 UHN is required to report certain pieces of information to the Ontario Ministry of Health and Long-Term Care (billing information), the Canadian Institute for Health Information (coded discharge abstracts), Health Canada (public health surveillance) and Cancer Care Ontario (pathology reports).
 This is done to ensure the health care system is running optimally and to conduct statistical comparisons of population health characteristics over a broad geographical range.The collection, uses, disclosures and retentions described above are required as an ongoing component of UHN’s ability to provide health care to the population it serves, while working to enhance the health status of Canadians.